js-joda/js-joda/_includes/README.md

 + **Instant** is an instantaneous point on the time-line measured from the epoch of *1970-01-01T00:00:00Z* in epoch-seconds and nanosecond-of-second.

+### Duration and Period

 + **Duration** is a time-based amount of time, such as '34.5 seconds'.

 + **Period**  is a date-based amount of time in the ISO-8601 calendar system, such as '2 years, 3 months and 4 days'.

+### Additional value types

++ **Year**  represents a year in the ISO-8601 calendar system, such as '2016'.

++ **YearMonth**  represents a year and a month in the ISO-8601 calendar system, such as '2016-01'.

++ **Month**  represents a month-of-year in the ISO-8601 calendar system, such as 'July'.

++ **MonthDay**  represents a month-day in the ISO-8601 calendar system, such as '--12-03'.
+Could be used to represent e.g. Birthdays.

++ **DayOfWeek**  represents a day-of-week in the ISO-8601 calendar system, such as 'Tuesday'.

 ## Getting started